ultrametricspace/docs/en-us/node/gui.md

-### Extractation of AntCoin
+### Redemption of AntCoin

-AntCoin are generated with each new block, and will be recorded to the address of holders AntShares.
-(The number within the brackets of the balance of assets, is the number of AntCoins to be claimed) At any time, the AntShares stock holder can initiate a claim, to redeem these AntCoins to the corresponding address of the AntShares.
-At the moment, only the PC version of the client, has the ability to execute the function of extracting AntCoins.
+AntCoin are generated with each new block, and will be recorded on the address of AntShares holders.
+(The number within the brackets of the balance of assets, is the number of AntCoins to be claimed) At any time, the AntShares holder can initiate a claim, to redeem these AntCoins to the corresponding address of the AntShares.
+At the moment, only the PC version of the client has the ability to execute the function of redeeming AntCoins.

 The specific steps are:

-(1) Transfer all the AntShares stocks within the wallet using a transfer operation. ( It is possible to send the AntShares straight to the current address) Once the claim for the AntCoins is settled, the AntCoins can be withdrawn.
+(1) Transfer all the AntShares within the wallet using a transfer operation. ( It is possible to send the AntShares straight to the current address) Once the claim for the AntCoins is settled, the AntCoins can be withdrawn.
 (Refer to the white paper for technical explanatin of this process).

 (2) Click `````````````````````